Inscription of Yanran: Cultural significance

 Cliff inscriptions on Baruun ilgen (West visible) hills in south of Inel (Delgerkhangai) mountains were commonly used to record military success in ancient China.
 The inscription of Yanran is one of the best known.
 The expression "to carve a stone on Yanran" (勒石燕然) was regarded as one of the highest achievements for military generals.

 Rediscovery

-Mongolian travel journalist/writer Badamsambuu.G found a cliff with inscriptions in 27 June 2001 and showed on national TV, but researchers were unable to decode the text.
-It was finally identified in June 2016 by a team that was led by professor Mr. Battulga.Ts from National University of Mongolia.
-Thus the article "Ancient inscription at Baruun ilgen hills" by Battulga.Ts, Badamsambuu.G, Batjargal.B was published.
+Mongolian travel journalist/writer Badamsambuu.G found a cliff with inscriptions on 27 June 2001 and showed on national TV, but researchers were initially unable to decode the text.
+It was finally identified in June 2016 by a team that was led by professor Battulga.Ts from National University of Mongolia.
+Thus the article Ancient inscription at Baruun ilgen hills by Battulga.Ts, Badamsambuu.G, Batjargal.B was published.
 Then in August 2017, a joint team from Chinggis Khan University, Mongolia, and Inner Mongolia University, China have also expedited the area.
 The lead archaeologist was Professor Chimeddorji of Inner Mongolia University.
 Written in typical Han clerical script, the inscription comprises 260 Chinese characters, of which 220 are legible.
 The text is identical to the recorded text in the Book of the Later Han.